dongnh/tank_ml/README.md

-# tank_ml
-Tank Battle OpenAI Gym Environment based on .GEARS Tank project.
+# Tank Battle OpenAI Gym Environment based on .GEARS Tank project.

-1. HOW TO USE
+# HOW TO USE

 To launch tank webapp, simply click on this link: